-WMBA Limited is currently the administrator for the Repurchase Overnight Index Average ('RONIA') and Euro Overnight Index Average ('EURONIA') benchmarks introduced in January 2007 and January 1999 respectively.
+WMBA currently collates, administers and publishes the Repurchase Overnight Index Average ('RONIA') and Euro Overnight Index Average ('EURONIA') which were introduced in January 2007 and January 1999 respectively.

-WMBA Limited fully supports the objectives of the IOSCO Principles for Financial Benchmarks ('IOSCO Principles') and the BMR to create a common framework for the regulation of indices used as benchmarks in financial markets.
-Whilst there is no requirement for all indices to be compliant with those regulations, WMBA Limited shall where it is possible and proportionate to do so, apply the framework to all indices, as well as the benchmarks that it administers.
+It embraces and fully supports the objectives of the IOSCO Principles for Financial Benchmarks ('IOSCO Principles') and the BMR to create a common framework for the regulation of indices used as benchmarks in financial markets.
+Whilst there is no requirement for all indices to be compliant with those regulations, WMBA shall where it is possible and proportionate to do so, apply, and monitor the framework to all indices that it administers,

 WMBA Limited was incorporated in 2008 to administer the data business of the European Venues & Intermediaries Association (previously known as the Wholesale Markets Brokers' Association).

 A leader in the governance of financial indices, WMBA Limited was one of the first FCA approved Benchmark Administrators under the UK Benchmarks Regulation ('BMR') and formerly under the EU Benchmarks Regulation ('BMR') and its predecessor, FCA MAR from the outset of “Critical Benchmarks” in the spring of 2015.
 WMBA Limited was formerly listed on the Financial Conduct Authority (‘FCA’) 'Benchmarks Register' which lists entities that have been authorised or registered pursuant to Article 34 of the Benchmarks Regulation.